Testing Imprecise Hypotheses: The smooth density model

 \section{The smooth density model}

 Consider the case where we have access to $n$ observation from an unknown density $f$: We aim to test whether $f$ is close to a reference density $g \in \mathcal{D}$ under the $L_p$ norm.
-As in \zcref{sec:gaussian_white_noise}, testing requires smoothness assumptions under the alternative to ensure a non-trivial critical separation.
-Given a reference density $g$, define the null set as those distributions that are close to $g$ and the alternative set, as those densities that are far from $g$ but which differ in a smooth way where $\norm{\cdot}_{s,p,q}$ denotes the Besov norm, defined in \zcref{sec:besov_norm}.
+As in Section \ref{sec:gaussian_white_noise}, testing requires smoothness assumptions under the alternative to ensure a non-trivial critical separation.
+Given a reference density $g$, define the null set as those distributions that are close to $g$ and the alternative set, as those densities that are far from $g$ but which differ in a smooth way where $\norm{\cdot}_{s,p,q}$ denotes the Besov norm, defined in Appendix \ref{sec:besov_norm} of the supplementary material.
 Then, we aim to test: